JosePineiro/WebP-wrapper/README.md

 File.WriteAllBytes("test.webp", rawWebP);
 ```

-Encode to memory buffer in EncodeLossless mode with speed 9 and save to file
+Encode to memory buffer in lossless mode with speed 9 and save to file
 ```C#
 byte[] rawWebP = File.ReadAllBytes("test.jpg");
 using (clsWebP webp = new clsWebP())